How much is business insurance for consultants?

 Excluding yourself is the cheaper option, but including yourself might help you sleep at night.
 If you include yourself, a workers’ comp policy for yourself could be as little as $500 per year.
 If you have employees, the cost would obviously be higher.

-Umbrella insurance costs for consultants
+Umbrella insurance costs

 Many consultants choose to place an umbrella policy on their liability insurance.
 Umbrella insurance boosts the liability limits of an existing policy, meaning it provides excess liability.
 For example, let’s say your commercial auto policy has limits of $500,000.
 You get in an accident while running a work errand, resulting in $750,000 worth of damages.
 Your commercial auto policy will pay the $500,000 claim, and your umbrella would then pay the remaining $250,000 (depending on the limits you choose).